washrafayoub/easy-web-app/examples/io/README.md

 ## ioView.setBackgroundImage ( url )
 Load an image for the panel.

+Warning: If the URL does not work, this will block loading of the data!

 ## ioView.addLED ( id, x, y, ledValue )

 Values: